 Do you have a penchant for patchwork and a passion for quilting?
 Would you love to show your skills off to the world?
-Then you are invited to enter your work into one of our competitions, to be displayed and judged at the show, with the chance of winning prizes worth up to £1000.
-All entrants receive free entry to the Glasgow show and 5 free tickets to pass onto their friends and family.
+Then you are invited to enter your work into one of our competitions, to be displayed and judged at the show, with the chance of winning prizes worth up to £350.
+All competitors will receive acknowledgment of their entry, plus a Competitors Badge, which gives free access to the show on all days.

 There are five categories to choose from:

 Design for an Icon: Using Fabric Manipulation Inspired By Architecture